Incentive Pay and Systemic Risk

-This paper shows that in the presence of correlated investment opportunities across banks, risk sharing between bank shareholders and bank managers leads to compensation contracts that include relative performance evaluation and to investment decisions that are biased toward such correlated opportunities, thus creating systemic risk.
+We show that, in the presence of correlated investment opportunities across banks, risk sharing between bank shareholders and bank managers leads to (a) compensation contracts that include relative performance evaluation; and (b) investment decisions that are biased toward such correlated opportunities, thus creating systemic risk.
 Furthermore, we show that leverage amplifies all such effects.
-In the context of the banking industry, we analyze recent policy recommendations regarding bank managerial pay and show that shareholders optimally undo the intended risk-reducing effects.
+In the context of the banking industry, we analyze recent policy recommendations regarding bank managerial pay and show how shareholders optimally undo the policies’ intended risk-reducing effects.
 We discuss alternative measures that can effectively decrease the systemic risk arising from pay packages.

 Keywords: Systemic risk, bank regulation, relative performance evaluation, optimal contracts